 Whatever your feelings about the Chinese, you have to give them credit for swiftly becoming a global power.
-It’s estimated that this year China will overtake the US and become the largest economy in the world.
 So what made them so successful?
 Watch this short video about the strategies that worked for them:

 If you are already an exporter you will most likely notice that their mode of operating is no different from successful exporters of any other nationality.